kareemzok/wordpress-snippets/CONTRIBUTING.md

 The code is licensed under the GPLv2 license.

 ## Contact
-If you have any questions, please feel free to contact us on the GitHub issue tracker.
+If you have any questions, please feel free to contact me on the GitHub issue tracker.